GrapheneOS/hardened_malloc/README.md

   deallocation count and active allocations are tracked.
 See the [section on stats](#stats) for more details.
-* `CONFIG_EXTENDED_SIZE_CLASSES`: `true` (default) to control whether small size class go up to 128kiB instead of the minimum requirement for avoiding memory waste of 16kiB.
+* `CONFIG_EXTENDED_SIZE_CLASSES`: `true` (default) to control whether small size classes go up to 128kiB instead of the minimum requirement for avoiding memory waste of 16kiB.
 The option to extend it even further will be offered in the future when better support for larger slab allocations is added.
 See the [section on size classes](#size-classes) below for details.